 This is one of the best big crash pads we have tested because of its awesome foam, durability and simplicity.
 With the same "memory style" foam used in all Organic crash pads it is both durable and great at absorbing big falls.
 While all foam eventually breaks down with heavy use, this foam breaks down slowly.

 We love this pad.
 It's a good size, simple, and easy to carry around.
 We would recommend it to anyone who is a serious boulderer.
 The only big downside is that you can't use it as a bed.
 But if that is not important to you, we would highly recommend it.
 If you want the absolute least expensive pad, check out the Mad Rock Triple Mad Pad.
-If you love taco-style pads, check out the Voodoo Highball 5000 or Misty Mountain Magnum.
+If you love taco-style pads, check out the Voodoo Highball 5000.
 If you want a bi-fold pad that is a little softer, check out the Black Diamond Mondo Pad.
 But if you want a good firm pad that will last forever, this one is hard to beat.

 The foam is on the stiffer side, especially at first, but we like that.
 Big pads are usually intended for big falls and we like to know we are not going to go "through the foam" and find a rock on the other side.
 The use of the hybrid hinge made the middle seam barely detectable.